vimukthi-nm2309242/CMPS-350-Project/README.md

    - Use of composite primary keys in those tables allow us to properly make the relation between the courses and the students.
    - Used an enum system with 3 user types which we can use to easily classify the user types.

-## Report for Phase 1 of Web Development Porject
+## Report for Phase 1 of Web Development Project
 -----------------------------------------------

 1. Use case 1